 Let’s dive right in!
 Keep your pen and paper handy, you’ll want to take a few notes.

 One of the main reasons to sell fashion items online is because there’s a constant demand for clothing.
 There are multiple success stories from people who were able to quit their day job to work from home selling used (or new) clothing items.
+Some have even started their own dropship clothing store!

 Take Evelyne Teman, for example.
 She was able to make a 500K business through an app called Poshmark.